julman99/futuristic/futuristic-core/README.md

 ### Transforming the result

 Allows you to chain different callbacks to transform the result of a future.
 For example, image a method that must return the concatenated name and the age of a User.
-Now imagine the User must be retreived asynchronously from a server.
+Now imagine the User must be retrieved asynchronously from a server.

 With the ```map``` method, you can transform a Future\<User\> to a Future\<String\> using very little code and without doing any callback-based programming.